Oboz Crest Low Waterproof Review

 - Nylon shank offers added support between heel and forefoot

 Final Thoughts on the Oboz Crest Low Waterproof Hiking Shoes

-The Oboz Crest Low Waterproof hiking shoe fits the bill for a lightweight hiking boot to the heavy weight hiking shoe.
+The Oboz Crest Low Waterproof hiking shoe fits the bill for a lightweight hiking boot to the heavyweight hiking shoe.
 Aggressive tread gave me confidence in foot placement even on the slickest of surfaces.
-Comfort from a well designed insole and BDRY material make hiking in most any conditions problem free.
+Comfort from a well-designed insole and BDRY material make hiking in most conditions problem-free.